At a glance

 Causes: Repeated heat cycles in which the cat does not become pregnant.

 Treatment: Surgical removal of the uterus and ovaries, antibiotic therapy and supportive care.

 Pyometra (which means pus-filled uterus) is a serious and life-threatening bacterial infection of the uterus that is associated with a condition known as cystic endometrial hyperplasia (CEH).
 It used to be thought that female cats were induced ovulators, meaning ovulation occurs when the cat mates, however, it is now believed that the female ovulates spontaneously (without mating) and several ovulations may have occurred without the owner being aware.

 Normally if no pregnancy occurs, the lining will regress at the end of the heat cycle, however, frequent heat cycles, spontaneous ovulation and administration of progestins (used to control heat cycles in cats) may result in abnormal endometrial growth.
 In this situation, prolonged exposure to progesterone results in hyperplasia (enlargement) of the endometrium and causes the endometrium glands to become cystic.
-Other influencing factors such as the inhibition of myometrial (uterine wall) contractions, closed cervix, decreased white blood cell activity can all create ideal environment for bacteria to grow.
-The most common pathogens are E. coli, streptococcus and staphylococcus.
+Other influencing factors such as the inhibition of myometrial (uterine wall) contractions, closed cervix, decreased white blood cell activity can all create an ideal environment for bacteria to grow.
+The most common pathogens are E. coli, streptococcus, and staphylococcus.